4-Week TEFL Course in Florence, Italy

 The School of TEFL course trains you to teach in Italy or anywhere in the world.
 If you decide to stay in Italy, you’ll find job opportunities in language schools and summer camps across the country.

-Our partner centre has an extensive network of schools and language centres built up over a number of years, many of whom give them advance notice of open positions.
-They will assist you in finding a teaching position suitable for you as part of their hands-on job guidance support, as well as helping you craft a CV tailored to Italy’s market conditions, assisting with interview techniques and more.
+Via Lingua has an extensive network of schools and language centres built up over a number of years, many of whom give them advance notice of open positions.
+They offer hands-on job guidance, helping you search for suitable teaching opportunities, tailor your CV for the Italian job market, prepare for interviews, and more.

 Where can I teach?